double-great/alt-text/README.md

 Alternative text for images aims to improve the user experience for people with low or loss of vision. `alt-text` checks for common issues found in alternative text and provides hints on how to improve it.

+Are you writing in markdown?
+We recommend using [remark-lint-alt-text](https://github.com/double-great/remark-lint-alt-text).

 ## Install

 ```